 - short term counselling and referral to PRONIA Family & Relationship service and other counselling support services

 - advocacy support to promote and protect clients’ rights and wellbeing and improve access to services

-The Community education and development services include but are not limited to:
+The Community education and development services are aimed at providing relief to migrants who are experiencing hardship and include but are not limited to:

 - delivery of community information seminars on health, social security, welfare, housing and other settlement services

 - development and implementation of education and training programs to address employment and training needs of new migrants

 - provision of structured career transition activities to improve Greek migrants’ employment prospects